tyronechen/SARS-CoV-2/case_study_3.md

 ## 3.3 Metadata

-The `classes_diablo.tsv` sample information file is loaded as a vector:
+The `classes.tsv` sample information file is loaded as a vector:

 ```
 BPH2819$classes